Deepsea skate: Geographic distribution

 They are distributed from off northern Baja California around Coronado Island and Cortes Bank, north to the Bering Sea, and west to Japan.
 There have also been sightings north of Darwin Island within the Galapagos Marine Reserve in 2015.
-This was the first record of the Deepsea Skate being found in the tropical eastern Pacific Ocean.
-It is fairly common below 1,000 m, and is taken as bycatch in deepwater trawls and traps.
-The species name abyssicola comes from the Greek abyssos meaning "bottomless", and cola meaning "living at depths".
+This was the first record of B. abyssicola being found in the tropical eastern Pacific Ocean.
+It is fairly common below 1,000 m, and is taken as bycatch in deep-water trawls and traps.